Sophia Karen Edem Ackuaku: Politics

 Sophia contested and won the parliamentary seat for the Domeabra-Obom Constituency in the 2016 Ghanaian general elections.
 She contested against four others namely Darison Barba Mohammed of the New Patriotic Party, Ekow Jones Mensah of the Conventions People's Party, Gideon Dudu of the Progressive People's Party and Pius Kwame Fiakuna an independent candidate.
 She won the election by obtaining 14,301 votes out of the 21,506 cast, representing 68.3 percent of the total valid votes cast.
 She served as a member on the Food, Agriculture and Cocoa Affairs Committee and Poverty Reduction Strategy Committee.

 2020 election

 Ackuaku was re-elected as a member of parliament for Domeabra- Obom (Ghana parliament constituency) on the ticket of National Democratic Congress during the 2020 Ghanaian general election with 22,083 votes representing 60.46% of the total votes.
-He was elected over Philip E. K Doe of the New Patriotic Party, who pulled 13,989 votes which is equivalent to 38.30% and the parliamentary candidate for Progressive People's Party Duodu Gideon had 454 votes representing 1.24% of the total votes.
+She was elected over Philip E. K Doe of the New Patriotic Party, who pulled 13,989 votes which is equivalent to 38.30% and the parliamentary candidate for Progressive People's Party Duodu Gideon had 454 votes representing 1.24% of the total votes.